Gabriel-Sagan/Tune-Generator/README.md

 Uses the Python libraries SCAMP and music21.
 Type the following commands in the command prompt to install:

-'''pip install scamp music21 pynput python-rtmidi'''
+pip install scamp music21 pynput python-rtmidi

 Requires a music XML reader.
 Music notation software such as Sibelius, Finale, or MuseScore work fine.
 MuseScore is free and recommended: https://musescore.org/en/download